-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Reeves County Groundwater Conservation District as of and for the year ended December 31, 2016, and the related notes to the financial statements, which collectively comprise District's basic financial statements and have issued our report thereon dated June 15, 2018.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and the major fund of the Reeves County Groundwater Conservation District, as of and for the year ended December 31, 2018, and the related notes to the financial statements, which collectively comprise the Reeves County Groundwater Conservation District's basic financial statements and have issued our report thereon dated May 12, 2019.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the District's internal control.
+In planning and performing our audit of the financial statements, we considered the Reeves County Groundwater Conservation District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Reeves County Groundwater Conservation District's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Reeves County Groundwater Conservation District's internal control.